ari-kwapong/python-api-challenge-G/README.md

 # python-api-challenge-G
-An analysis of WeatherPy and VacationPy using pandas and python.
+An analysis of WeatherPy and VacationPy using pandas and python and an API.

 Assisted by tutor (G. Perez)